 How the Citi Premier card compares to other rewards cards

 Citi Premier is a great “jack of all trades” card, but you might want to look at other rewards credit cards if you need more specialized rewards based on your spending — or extra travel and shopping protections.

-For $95, cards like the Chase Sapphire Preferred® Card can earn rewards on a broader range of travel categories and offer better travel redemption options, including a 25 percent travel redemption boost (through Chase Ultimate Rewards) similar to that the Citi Travel Center will be removing.
+For $95, cards like the Chase Sapphire Preferred® Card can earn rewards on a broader range of travel categories and offer better travel redemption options, including a 25 percent travel redemption boost (through Chase Ultimate Rewards) similar to that of the canceled Citi Travel Center redemption bonus.